 Registering areas of expertise

-External reviewers all have specific areas of expertise, but the way in which we request that these specialities be registered can have a big impact on both the journal and the reviewer experience.
+External reviewers all have specific areas of expertise, but how they are registered can have a big impact on both the journal and the reviewer experience.

 Keywording is a popular way of registering areas of expertise for external reviewers for many journals, and also quite manageable for reviewers when done in the “right” way.
 Usually the journal will present its own list of keywords to the reviewer for selection.
-Whether the keywords be presented in a drop down list menu or typed manually, they can be used to denote a speciality quickly and easily, and have the added advantage of being highly searchable.
-However, there are a few things to keep in mind when dealing with keyword lists.
-Remember, your external reviewers are reading manuscripts ad honorem, so make this an easy task and limit the number of keywords where possible!
-Scrolling through thousands of keywords is tedious and requires a lot of time.
+Whether the keywords be presented in a drop down list menu or typed manually, they can be used to specify area of expertise quickly and easily, and have the added advantage of being highly searchable.
+However, there are a few things to keep in mind when creating keyword lists.
+Remember, your external reviewers are volunteers, so make this an easy task and limit the number of keywords where possible!
+Scrolling through hundreds of keywords is tedious and more time than they have.
 It may become a frustrating task for the reviewer and discourage them from reviewing in the future.
-Try using an apt number of keywords covers main topics areas within the discipline of your journal and covers the typical the range of submission topics.
+The apt number of keywords covers main topics areas within the discipline of your journal and covers the typical the range of submission topics.
 Thought it is difficult to specify the ‘just right’ number for each discipline, it is one which will both allow reviewers to select quickly, and allow co-editors to easily identify relevant experts in the database for future manuscript reviews.
-If you can keep the keywords manageable, your external experts will be bound to save energy for one more small, yet very important, task…
+If you can keep the keywords list manageable, your external experts will save energy and patience for one more small, yet very important, task…

 Adding a short description:

-In addition to keywording, it can be a great advantage to allow space for your external reviewers to write a short description of an area of expertise in paragraph form.
-This more detailed description of research interests will be an invaluable complement to the straightforward keyword list, and will give future co-editors a bit more background information to employ in the invitation process for the next manuscript.
+In addition to selecting expertise keywords, it can be a great advantage to allow space for your external reviewers to write a short description of an area of expertise in paragraph form.
+This more detailed description of research interests or recent work will be an invaluable complement to the concise keywords chosen, and will give future editors additional information to compare in the case of two very similar reviewers appearing in a keyword search.

-In short, registering an of area of expertise through a combination of keywords and a brief description of area of expertise in paragraph form is both manageable for the external reviewer and provides excellent information for your peer review journal database.
+In short, registering an of area of expertise through a combination of keywords and a brief written description can be manageable for the reviewer and provide excellent information for your peer review journal database.
 Gathering the correct information will aid in the future selection of reviewers, decrease the likelihood of irritating contributors and improve the overall efficient match of manuscript to expert.
 All of this contributes to the overall efficient operation of your journal.
 Read more on the following links about how keeping your reviewer information updated fits into overall best practices for the efficient peer review journal.

 “A combination of keywords and a brief description is both manageable for the external reviewer and provides excellent information for your database.”